-Agreements with other units of local government are limited to program implementation support and Eligible Applicants cannot allocate project funding directly to other government entities.
-In accordance with 83 FR 5844 Section 51(k), HCD must also assess the Eligible Applicant's capacity to execute and monitor the proposed project(s) as a factor in the project review.
+If the preceding two (2) conditions are met, the Subrecipient can make the units of local government, special districts, or other eligible entities subrecipients and can use funds from the Subrecipient's DR-Infrastructure allocation for individual projects approved by HCD during the Project Application process and for which HCD issues a Notice to Proceed.
+For all cases in accordance with 83 FR 5844 Section 51(k), HCD must also assess the Subrecipient's capacity to execute and monitor the proposed project(s) as a factor in the project review.